🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 🌙 Shadow Work Prompts People-Pleasing Patterns

-Choose a few prompts that resonate with you and move slowly.
+Choose the prompts that resonate with you and move slowly.
+There is no need to answer every question at once.

 🌾 Awareness of Your People-Pleasing Habits